katyduncan/MeasureTwice/README.md

 No installation is currently required.
 The application is not currently deployed.

 ## Contributing
-Visit the main repo to contribute to this project!
+1. Fork it!
+2. Create your feature branch: `git checkout -b my-new-feature`
+3. Commit your changes: `git commit -am 'Add some feature'`
+4. Push to the branch: `git push origin my-new-feature`
+5. Submit a pull request :D

 ## History
 Current version presented for final projects at Dev Bootcamp, 6/26/15

 ## Credits
+Bootstrap
 SVG.js
 Piskel
 Sketchpad3.7